empower-ai/empower-functions/docs/inference/built-in-cot.md

 # Built in Chain-of-Thought

 Chain-of-Thought (CoT) is a prompting technique that enhances complex reasoning in AI models by breaking down the reasoning process into intermediate steps.
 This method allows models to handle tasks that require multi-step thinking by explicitly generating and following a thought process before arriving at a final response.
-By doing so, CoT improves the accuracy and transparency of the model's outputs, because of the nature of casual inference of LLMs.
+By doing so, CoT improves the accuracy and transparency of the model's outputs, because of the nature of causal inference of LLMs.
 In function-calling use cases, CoT is typically utilized to analyze the intent of the user input to determine whether it’s appropriate to trigger functions or continue the conversation as usual.
 If it’s suitable to trigger functions, the model identifies the most appropriate function(s) to invoke.
 It checks if any required parameters are missing and cannot be inferred from the conversation context.
 Based on this analysis, the model triggers the functions or asks the user for follow-up information.

 Below is a quick example of prompt used for the model to do CoT for function calling and a sample model response on the thought process: